Meize0729/opencd_debug/README.md

 ## Acknowledgement

-This project is developed based on the [Open-cd](https://github.com/likyoo/open-cd) project.
-Thanks to the developers of the Open-cd project.
+This project is developed based on the [Open-cd](https://github.com/likyoo/open-cd) and [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) project.
+Thanks to the developers of these projects.

 ## Citation